 Are Deaf people's voices not be allowed to express?
 To fight for social justice?
 Does a person in systemic power have the privilege (definitely not a right) to suppress our voices?

-Though rarely but not small, the more hearing professionals use any form of exploitation, the louder Deaf people speak out.
-Then a hearing person in her defense decides to use a threatening tactic against the minority oppressed group, such as a broadcasting statement or a lawsuit.
+The more hearing professionals use any form of exploitation, the louder Deaf people speak out.
+Then the forementioned interpreter in her defense decides to use a threatening tactic against the minority oppressed group, such as a broadcasting statement or a lawsuit.
 The privileged person may have a network or power tools to use.

 "If we communicate we cannot trust an interpreter, what should the interpreter do?
 Bully the deaf person, go on all the national tv networks to promote further violence toward deaf people, and twist people's understanding of how interpreting works?
 That is what happened." -- notanangrydeafperson.